StuFrankish/AspireForIdentityServer/README.md

 Before you start, make sure you have the following installed on your machine:

-- **.NET 8 SDK**: Download and install from the [official .NET website](https://dotnet.microsoft.com/download/dotnet/8.0).
+- **.NET 9 SDK**: Download and install from the [official .NET website](https://dotnet.microsoft.com/download/dotnet/9.0).
 - **IDE of Choice**: Preferably [Visual Studio](https://visualstudio.microsoft.com/) for its robust support for .NET development.
 Alternatively, you can use [Visual Studio Code](https://code.visualstudio.com/) or any other IDE that supports .NET.
-- **Docker**: Preferablly Docker Desktop, but any installation of Docker should work fine.
+- **Docker**: Preferablly Docker Desktop or Rancher for ease of use, but any installation of Docker should work fine.

 ### Customisations